juanzitelli/burger-reviews-hd/.github/pull_request_template.md

----
-name: Pull request
-about: Close an existing issue by merging this PR
-title: ""
-labels: enhancement
-assignees: juanzitelli
----

 # Issue
+> Close #issue-id will link this pull request to it's corresponding issue.

 Closes #

 ## Description

-Describe why is this PR useful for the project and how precisely it would close the above mentioned issue/s.
+> Describe why is this PR useful for the project and how precisely it would close the above mentioned issue/s.